 “When the children realised money was donated for the number of steps they took, they were determined to walk a longer distance and at a faster pace.
 When they got back to class, they were more generous to one another,” says the teacher.
 She adds that this would not have been possible without the support of the children’s parents.

 Community involvement is no less important than the academic achievement of our children.
 Children learn to appreciate the values of empathy, thoughtfulness, and the need to be more big-hearted in their actions though exposure to community service.
 Being involved in the community is also a great opportunity for children to broaden their learning experiences, providing them with a sense of belonging bigger than their immediate home environment.

 ⇒ Related Read: It’s Not All About Academic Results

 Mrs Zita Tan, Director of Pebble Place Development Center claims that it is through community involvement that children can better integrate into society.
 “It teaches them to be universal in one’s outlook instead of thinking only of themselves,” Mrs Tan shared.

 Teaching children the value of giving back to society is an important life lesson that cannot be left to teachers to teach.
 Parents play a significant role in engaging their children in community involvement.
 According to the United Nations International Children’s Emergency Fund (UNICEF), children need to be involved at the community level in order to understand the values that go along with it.

-Mr Adrian Tan Kim Cheng who is from the pioneer generation, mentions that community involvement in the past was a daily commitment where people initiate and lend a helping hand whenever help was needed.
+Mr Adrian Tan Kim Cheng who is from the Pioneer Generation (PG), mentions that community involvement in the past was a daily commitment where people initiate and lend a helping hand whenever help was needed.
 People were intrinsically motivated to help, with a significant meaning beyond words; it was about cohesiveness and to bring the good out of people.